NguyenCatNguyen/ZeldaWIki/README.md

          - 404 display
          - Modal component
       3. Create functions to handle data sorting
+      4. Favorite section
+         - Create a favorite section to store the user's favorite items
+         - Use local storage to persist the data
+         - Create a function (button) to handle adding and removing items from favorites
+         - Button to clear all favorites
+         - In the Modal component add a button to add the item to favorites list

 ### II. 🌸 Tailwind CSS 🌸
   #### Custom scrollbar area